DaPhilll/Wazuh-Deployment/README.md

 ## 3. Engineering Thought Process & Methodology
 * **Design Considerations:** A bridged adapter puts the endpoints and the Wazuh manager on the same network segment, so agent traffic behaves the way it would on a physical LAN.
 Wazuh was selected as a unified platform for log aggregation, compliance tracking, and active endpoint detection.
 * **Technical Challenges & Resolution:**
-  * **Challenge:** High-frequency routine process creation triggered default rule 60107, inflating log volume with false positives.
+  * **Challenge:** SYSTEM services invoke privileged operations routinely during startup, and each one triggered default rule 60107 ("Failed attempt to perform a privileged operation"), inflating log volume with low-value alerts.
-  * **Resolution:** Analyzed raw JSON telemetry to establish an operational baseline, then authored a custom override in `local_rules.xml` targeting parent process paths for known `SYSTEM` accounts, reducing baseline ingestion noise in the lab environment.
+  * **Resolution:** Reviewed the raw JSON telemetry to establish a baseline of which processes generated the noise, then authored an override in `local_rules.xml` that drops those events to level 0 when the calling process is `services.exe` under the `SYSTEM` account.

 ## 4. Cyber Kill Chain & Threat Lifecycle Mapping
 * **Delivery:** Simulated malicious indicator delivery via download methods to validate host anti-malware telemetry capture.